estebanx/opensaturdaykedademo/README.md

-# THIS REPO contains all the files to run the demo that was show in the OpenSaturday of September 3,2022
+# This repo contains all the files to run the demo that was show in the OpenSaturday of September 3,2022

 This demo will configure a Kubernetes Cluster in Azure and configure it with KEDA with the purpose that scaled Azure DevOps Agents.
 Here the steps: